-After a few days, you’ll see what looks like new hair growth on the treatment area.
+After a few days, you’ll see what looks like new hair growth in the treatment area.
 Not to worry.
 This is a sign that the laser energy was successful in zapping the follicles.
 Hair that was down below the skin in the follicles is being pushed out and shed.
-That is what you’re seeing.

 All of us have hair in places we’d rather not, so pretty much everyone could use a little laser hair removal.
 Laser hair removal works best when there is a distinction between hair color and skin tone.
 This makes it is easy for the laser energy to differentiate between the darker hair and the lighter skin tone.
 It is more difficult, but not impossible by any means, to remove light blond and grey hair as the pulse duration has to be shortened to protect the skin.
 Patients with darker skin tones and dark hair have a similar issue.
 But laser technology continues to improve, making the procedure available to more and more hair and skin colors.

+The laser energy used for hair removal is safe and doesn’t burn the skin.
+For that reason, we have patients who have laser hair removal on areas all over their bodies.
 At Dr. Smith’s, the most popular laser hair removal areas with our patients are the bikini line, the underarms, the sideburns, the upper lip, the back, and the legs.
-Some women opt for more Brazilian type removal on the pubic area.
+Some women opt for more Brazilian type removal in the pubic area.
 Some men do their entire chest, and some even target their beard area.

-The most common side effect after having laser hair removal is some redness and possible slight swelling on the treatment areas.
+The FDA approved the first lasers for hair removal in 1995, but lasers had been in testing two decades prior to that.
+Over nearly three decades of commercial use, lasers have proven to be incredibly safe and effective for removing hair.
+And laser technology continues to improve to better handle lighter hair colors and darker skin tones.
+The most common side effect after having laser hair removal is some redness and possibly slight swelling on the treatment areas.
 This usually passes within a few hours.
 There is a risk of burning the skin, but that is usually only a problem with inexperienced operators that do laser hair removal as a sideline.
 Dr. Smith’s staff is highly trained and vastly experienced with laser hair removal.